blazingcloud/SquareBook/README.txt

 -Copy all files from the /Classes folder into your xcode project except for the GMAppDelegate -Copy over the "Glimmer-Animation.plist".
 This file will the template for your book.
--FInally copy "GMPageViewController.xib" into your project
+-Finally copy "GMPageViewController.xib" into your project

-Glimmer uses png images and mov
+Glimmer uses png images, mov videos and aiff audio files

 First add this line to your app delegate header file:

-IBOutlet UIViewController *pageViewController;
+IBOutlet GMPageViewController *pageViewController;

-And add this to your delegate implementation file:
+And add this to your delegate application didFinishLaunchingWithOptions method in the implementation file:

 [window addSubview:pageViewController.view];
 [window makeKeyAndVisible];